 SOLUTEL and CISCO help you in GDPR compliance.
-When GDPR enters into force on May 25, 2018, companies will have 72 hours to report security breaches or face significant fines.
+When GDPR takes effect on May 25, 2018, companies will have 72 hours to report security breaches or face significant fines.
 It will apply to all types of companies that offer services or products to people who are in the territory of the European Union.

-Companies that do not comply with it risk fines of up to 20 million euros or up to 4% of the total annual turnover.
+Companies that do not comply risk fines of up to 20 millions of euros or up to a 4 % of total annual turnover.

 The GDPR and data protection